 sudo apt install libreoffice

-This command triggers the installation of the latest version of LibreOffice available in the PPA you added.
-Whether it’s the stable release, a pre-release, or a backport version, the command remains the same.
+This command triggers installing the latest version of LibreOffice available in the PPA you added.
+The command remains the same whether it’s the stable release, a pre-release, or a backport version.

 Managing Multiple Versions

-A key point to remember is that you can only have one version of LibreOffice installed at a time.
-If you wish to switch versions, for instance, from a pre-release to a stable version, you will need to uninstall the current LibreOffice version and its associated PPA.
+Remember that you can only install one version of LibreOffice at a time.
+If you wish to switch from a pre-release to a stable version, uninstall the current LibreOffice version and its associated PPA.
 After this, you can reinstall the desired version by revisiting these steps.

 Once you have successfully installed LibreOffice on your Linux system, you can launch the application using either the terminal or the application icon.
 If you are new to Linux and Ubuntu, here’s how to do it: